Origin Of Seekh Kebab

 Let us know about the origin of Seekh Kebab:

 The story goes like this.
 Seekh Kebab, originally known as Shish Kebab was introduced to us by the Turks. *Bubble burst*!
 In Turkish, Shish actually means a “sword” or skewer and Kebab means “to roast”.

 Legend has it that Shish Kebab was first originated on the open field as the Turkish soldiers would take shelter in the forests during night time and hunt for any wild meat that they could find.
 They would then skewer it on their sword and roast it.

 This method was used by Turkish tribes during the war as they pushed west from their homeland in Central Asia while they first invaded Anatolia.

 Also, in the Arab world, the same preparation is called Shish Kabab or Lahm Mishwy (grilled meat).
 The true Shish Kebabs are pieces of marinated lamb affixed to flat or four-sided bladed metal skewers.
 These are grilled over a fire suspended by a skewer holder, without the meat ever touching the grilling grate.

 The varieties of marinades are wide and could include any combinations of olive oil, lemon juice, onion juice, milk, yogurt, bay leaves, cinnamon, cumin, and other spices.

 The original recipe of the Shish Kebabs does not include any vegetables, but a lot of restaurateurs’ now have started skewering tomatoes, onion wedges, bell peppers, and mushrooms along with the meat, or on a separate skewer to make it more palatable and attractive.

-It can be prepared with lamb, beef, chicken or fish.
+One can also gorge on lamb, beef, chicken or fish kebabs.
 However, pork is not used.

-Ode to the Turkish soldiers for the platter of kebabs.
+Ode to the Turkish soldiers on the platter of kebabs.